danlumumba/Kenya-rental-scraper/README.md

   - 💰 Price
 - Saves the data into a structured CSV file.
 - Handles 404 pages and interruptions gracefully.
-- Skips empty or incomplete entries.
+- Skips empty or incomplete entries or rows.

 ---